Rajkumar Keswani

-Rajkumar Keswani (26 November 1950 – 21 May 2021) was a senior journalist.
+Rajkumar Keswani (26 November 1950 – 21 May 2021) was an Indian journalist and writer, known for his role in warning about the 1984 Bhopal Gas Tragedy months before the disaster took place.
+After working as a sub-editor in his college days, Keswani went on to be associated with major outlets including NDTV and India Today.
+He was also the author of Daastan-e-Mughal-e-Azam, based on the film Mughal-e-Azam, celebrating its 60th anniversary.

 Biography

 Keswani was the first journalist to bring attention to the safety lapses and impending Bhopal disaster that eventually came to pass at the town's Union Carbide pesticides plant overnight on 2–3 December 1984.
 Keswani had written several articles, from 1982 through 1984, detailing that safety standards at the plant were inadequate and that a catastrophic leak could result.

-Keswani began to take an interest in the affairs of the Union Carbide Bhopal India plant in 1981 when Mohammad Ashraf, his friend who was a plant employee, spoke of possible dangers posed by leaks.
+Keswani began to take an interest in the affairs of the Union Carbide Bhopal India plant in 1981 when his friend Mohammad Ashraf, a plant employee, spoke of possible dangers posed by leaks.
 He died in an accident at the plant on 24 December 1981 after inhaling phosgene.
 For internal information sources Keswani found two people who were fired — Bashirullah and Shankar Malviya who helped him to get hold of all manuals and confidential reports.
 It took Keswani nine months to write his first piece in 1982.